ranksense/Twittorials/HTML_Diff_Script/README.md

 ## HOW TO USE IT

-* Click on the [repl.it link](https://repl.it/@AnirudhTatavar1/HTML-Diff#main.py) to open the code on your browser.
+* **Step 1:** Click on the [repl.it link](https://repl.it/@AnirudhTatavar1/HTML-Diff#main.py) to open the code on your browser.
 You can edit this code however you would like.
-* If you are pasting the code from github into your own repl, create the following files in your repl
+* **Note:** If you are pasting the code from github into your own repl, create the following files in your repl
   * html.txt
   * renderhtml.txt
   * diff.html
-* **Click the green “run” button** at the top of the screen and wait for the required installations to finish.
+* **Step 2:** Click the **green “run” button** at the top of the screen and wait for the required installations to finish.
-* When you see the prompt to enter a URL, **simply right click on the console and paste your URL**.
+* **Step 3:** When you see the prompt to enter a URL, **simply right click on the console and paste your URL**.
 Then hit enter in order to generate the diff.
-* Once you see the “Done!” message, click on the three dots next to “Files” and **“download as zip.”**
+* **Step 4:** Once you see the “Done!” message, click on the three dots next to “Files” and **“download as zip.”**
-* Open the zip file and click on the “diff.html” file.
+* **Step 5:** Open the zip file and click on the “diff.html” file.
 This should open up the diff file on your browser.
 * **You are finished!** (Oftentimes the HTML is large so you may need to scroll horizontally to see both parts of the diff file).

 ## VIEWING THE DIFF